From Autism Transition Handbook

 Plan to Achieve Self-Support (PASS) A Plan to Achieve Self-Support (Section 2177.1) allows a disabled person to set aside income or resources for a work goal such as education, vocational training, or starting a business.
 Your child must be 15 years of age or older to establish a PASS.
 A PASS does not affect an SGA (Substantial Gainful Activity) decision.
 The Social Security Administration will help evaluate your PASS and determine acceptability.
 They will also help put your plan in writing.

-For a very detailed explanation of SSDI versus SSI, and the impact of working on Social Security benefits, please refer to the 2009 RED BOOK: A Summary Guide to Employment Supports for Individuals with Disabilities under the Social Security Disability Insurance and SUpplemental Security Income Programs.
+For a very detailed explanation of SSDI versus SSI, and the impact of working on Social Security benefits, please refer to the 2013 RED BOOK: A Summary Guide to Employment Supports for Individuals with Disabilities under the Social Security Disability Insurance and Supplemental Security Income Programs.

 The Institute for Community Inclusion has a very easy to understand guide entitled, Going to Work: A Guide to Social Security Benefits and Employment for Young People with Disabilities 2009 edition.
 This guide covers SSI, SSDI, the Ticket to Work Program, PASS, and while it is geared for Massachusetts residents, it is quite useful for all audiences.